virak-cloud/terraform-provider-virak/README.md

 }
 ```

-### How the env() Function Works

-The `env()` function in Terraform variable defaults reads the value from environment variables at plan time.
-This approach:

-- Automatically uses environment variables when set
-- Allows overrides through Terraform variables
-- Keeps sensitive values out of configuration files
-- Works seamlessly with CI/CD pipelines and local development
+Terraform automatically maps the environment variable `TF_VAR_virakcloud_token` to the `virakcloud_token` variable, which keeps the credential out of version control and works consistently across environments.

 ### Security Note

 **Never hardcode sensitive values** like API tokens in your Terraform configuration files.
-Always use environment variables or secure secret management systems.
-The `env()` function ensures credentials are read from the environment rather than being stored in version control.
+Always use environment variables (for example by setting `TF_VAR_virakcloud_token`) or secure secret management systems to inject secrets rather than storing them in version control.
+This keeps your credentials secure and consistent across environments.

-This standardized approach ensures consistent configuration across all environments and follows security best practices.

 ## Resources